vanilophp/framework/README.md

 #### Setting Order Status

-If you omit setting an order status the default value will be used, that comes from the `OrderStatus` enum class:
+If you omit setting an order status then the default value will be used, that comes from the `OrderStatus` enum class:

 ```php